 Content Map Terms

-When you get diagnosed with cancer, you start getting a lot of information.
-Doctors and sometimes even friends and family want to tell you about your type of cancer, your treatment options, and what will happen.
-The information can be very scary and confusing.
+Doctors and others may offer you lots of information about your type of cancer, your treatment options, and what will happen.
 It's a lot to take in.

 Treatment and side effects

 Fatigue, or feeling very tired, is a common side effect of cancer treatment.
 See if any of these ideas are helpful.

 - Check to see if your pain is under control.